graphql-mocks/graphql-mocks/packages/docs/docs/paper/guides/managing-ids.md

 title: Managing IDs
 ---

 IDs that exist as scalars on a GraphQL Schema are considered part of the data of a `Document`.
-GraphQL Paper doesn't use them for tracking uniqueness although it does have ways of helping ensure that data for ID fields are kept unique and can also help in generating values.
+GraphQL Paper doesn't use them for tracking uniqueness although it does have ways of helping ensure that data for ID fields are kept unique and also help in generating ID values.

 ## Automatically Generating IDs